 How To Tie A Totally Awesome Fishing Rig Double Snell Uni Knot Sliding Sinker (Running )

-Snelled Rigs – Best suited for fishing in Mud Bottom, Sand Bottom, fast moving currents, Rivers, Bays (such as Port Phillip, Bay Moreton Bay, South Australia’s St Vincent’s Gulf and Spencer Gulf), There not ideal for reefy coastlines or reefs in deep water.
+Snell Rigs – Best suited for fishing in Mud Bottom, Sand Bottom, fast moving currents, Rivers, Bays (such as Port Phillip, Bay Morton Bay, South Australia’s St Vincent’s Gulf and Spencer Gulf), There not ideal for reefy coastlines or reefs in deep water.

-Flasher Rigs – Best suited for fishing in Bays, Rivers, Shallow watered reefs, Deep sea fishing, fast moving currents, landbased (eg. off a pier), off the beach/surf fishing, last but not least if your fishing from your boat drop them straight down, don’t cast them.
+Flasher Rigs are ideally suited for fishing in Bays, Rivers, Shallow water reefs, Deep sea fishing, fast-moving currents, land-based fishing (e.g., Off a pier), beach/surf fishing, and straight drop fishing from your boat.